azulqarni/bandwidth-estimator-rl/README.md

 ## Usage

-To utilize the BDE and generate test scenarios:
+To utilize the BDE and generate test scenarios (developed with Python 3.10.6 and Node.js v12.22.9):
 1. Configure scenarios using `python3 amarify.py`.
 This will produce the following:
    - Configuration file `ue_db-test.cfg` to be placed under `~/mme/config` in the AMARI Callbox node.
    - Configuration file `ue-test.cfg` to be placed under `~/ue/config` in the AMARI UE Simbox node.